When Can I Start Off-leash Activities With My Puppy?

 Supervision and Supervision Levels

 Off-leash activities require proper supervision to ensure your puppy's safety and well-being.
-Initially, it is recommended to have your puppy on a long leash or in a securely enclosed area to allow for supervised exploration.
+Initially, it is to have your puppy on a long leash or in a securely enclosed area to allow for supervised exploration.
 As your puppy demonstrates reliable recall and obedience, you can gradually decrease the level of direct supervision.
 However, it is important to always keep a close eye on your puppy's behavior and surroundings to intervene if necessary.
 Remember, off-leash does not mean unsupervised.
 Providing appropriate levels of supervision will help prevent accidents and ensure a positive off-leash experience for both you and your puppy.

 Gradual Off-leash Introduction